DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 47. ONE-PAGE WEBSITE GITHUB SUBMISSION (Step 270)
 Successfully pushed the "One-Page Website" folder to the GitHub repository, marking the project's submission.

+#### 48. VISUAL STUDIO CODE FEATURES ASSIGNMENT - UI elements and navigation (Step 287)
+Successfully identified and navigated the core user interface features of Visual Studio Code, including the Activity Bar, Editor Bar, Panels, Status Bar, and Command Palette, as instructed by the assignment.